top of page

 P1010078.JPG

-Bluebottle Physalia physalis
+Bluebottle Physalia spp

-Not every summer but most, there is mass stranding of Bluebottles.
+Not every summer but most, there is mass strandings of Bluebottles.
 Often called Jellyfish, they are actually a group of organisms each with a particular part to play in ensuring its survival and are termed Siphonophores.

-The sting of this species can be quite painful and care should be taken when a "bloom" comes ashore.
+The sting of this species can be quite painful, and care should be taken when a "bloom" comes ashore.

 bladder.jpeg